LearnSocial Media / SaaS

 Premium Subscriptions

-Job seeker and sales professional upgrades.
+Job seeker and sales professional upgrades; the fastest-growing line.

-Enterprise and individual course subscriptions.
+Sales tooling and enterprise/individual course subscriptions.

 R&D35%